SKT799/Wearhouse-Order-picking-robots-and-their-routing_in_Random_Wearhouse_using_Reinforcement_Learning/README.md

 Everytime when robot wants to take action it will calculate it's next state using all 4 possible actions in the grid, now using the laser I know in which cell which things are if any one if found vacant, our agent can safely move there and from that new position it will restart it's policy in this dynamic way to reach the goal.
 Using some probability I can assign my robot these two methods to avoid the collision.

 # Result: Please use the 3 performance png files, and the video for visual understanding
-=> As we increse the number of training episodes , accumulated reward increase, after certain very large number of steps like 1000000-steps it get's saturated
+=> As we increse the number of training episodes , accumulated reward increase, after certain very large number of steps like 1000000-steps it get's saturated.
-=> As we increase number of random humans keeping the pause probability 0, the total action taken by the robots to reach the goal increases
+=> As we increase number of random humans keeping the pause probability 0, the total action taken by the robots to reach the goal increases.
 => As we increase the number of training episodes keeping the random humans constant and low, action taken to reach the goal decreases.

 The above three results seems to be obvious for an AI system.

 # Application Of my software: Real world senarios
-Warehouse robots (like Amazon)
+Warehouse robots (like Amazon).
-Airport or hospital delivery bots
+Airport or hospital delivery bots.
-Hotel smart delivery bots
+Hotel smart delivery bots.

 # Limitations & Future Work